How to Start a Career in Cyber Security

 Troubleshooting Common Installation Errors in Kali Linux on Virtual Machines(A beginner-friendly troubleshooting guide to save you from installation headaches!)

-Installing Kali Linux in a virtual machine (VM) like VirtualBox or VMware is a great way to dive into cybersecurity without messing up your main system.
-But let’s be real—sometimes things go wrong, and error messages can feel like they’re written in alien code.
+Installing Kali Linux in a virtual machine (VM) like VirtualBox or VMware is a great way to dive into cybersecurity without messing up your main system, if you follow the proper guidelines on how to install Kali Linux in VirtualBox.
+But let’s be real, sometimes things go wrong, and error messages can feel like they’re written in alien code.
 If you’ve ever stared at a frozen installer or a cryptic error, don’t panic!
-I’ve been there too, and in this guide, I’ll walk you through the most common Kali Linux VM installation fails—and how to fix them.
+I’ve been there t

 What’s happening?